+Public Overrides Function IsDisabled() As Boolean

+Return True

-Public Overrides Function IsDisabled() As Boolean Return True End Function Note that: • Changing True to False in this example will make the field not required. • If this function does not exist in the code item for a field, that field will be optional .
-Forr mat The FormatValue function allows you to create Format rules for a field.
+- Changing True to False in this example will make the field not required. - If this function does not exist in the code item for a field, that field will be optional.

+Format

+The FormatValue function allows you to create Format rules for a field.
 Format rules determine how the value stored in a field will be modified for display purposes.
 The following code excerpt provides an example of a Format rule that will cause numeric values to be displayed with two decimal places.
-Public Overrides Function FormatValue(ByVal value As Object) As String If value Is DBNull.
-Value Then Return String.
-Empty Else Return CDbI(value).
-ToString("f2") End Function You can also use the FormatValue function to format the background color of the datasheet cell for a particular field.
-The following code excerpt provides an example of a Format rule that will cause the datasheet cell to be colored GreenYellow .